 Development of scholarly writing abilities and presentation skills for a professional audience.
-Production of scholarly work that follows conventions for voice, empirical evidence, and APA format.
-Proficiency for research reports, poster presentations, and research talks.
+Production of scholarly work that follows conventions for voice, empirical evidence and APA format.
+Proficiency for research reports, poster presentations and research talks.
 Process of submitting empirical research projects to journals and conferences.
-Enrollment limited to undergraduate psychology majors and minors, and graduate psychology students.
+Enrollment limited to undergraduate psychology majors and minors.